OutSystems/docs-odc/src/eap/troubleshoot/debug/debugger-ui-reference.md

 ---
-summary: UI reference for the Debugger Tab in ODC Studio.
+summary: The Debugger Tab in ODC Studio allows you to track threads being debugged and examine app elements and runtime values.
 tags:
 locale: en-us
 guid: 81645496-3038-4765-9092-e2ab5a7f413b